Matthew Tye: Shift to political and social commentator

 The pro-Bolsonaro Brazilian newspaper Gazeta do Povo's Bruan Frascolla said, "If you understand English, I will highly recommend Matthew Tye's channel.
 By the common news, we end up having a timeless perception of China."
 The Associated Press called Tye and Sterzel "vocal critics" of the Chinese government.
 In 2021, the company Hong Kong Pear Technology emailed many YouTubers, including Tye and Sterzel, offering to pay them for posting on their accounts an ad for Hainan province, which is frequented by tourists for its beaches.
 Pretending to be enticed by the company's proposal, they responded and received another proposal to share a propaganda video.
 The company offered to pay them US$2,000 to share the video.
 The first COVID-19 case was identified in China.
-Claiming that COVID-19 came from a white-tailed deer, the disinformation video asserted that the disease did not begin in China.
+Claiming that COVID-19 came from a white-tailed deer, the disinformation video falsely claimed that the disease did not begin in China.
 The company ceased communication after Tye and Sterzel requested sources to validate the company's incorrect assertions.
 The duo cited their interaction with the company as demonstrating China's ability to spread disinformation by paying off influencers.